ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

   If the command `:VimtexInfo` returns `E492: Not an editor command: VimtexInfo`, VimTeX has not loaded.
   Double-check that VimTeX is installed and that you meet the plugin requirements described just above in the section [Getting started with VimTeX](#getting-started-with-vimtex).

-  If that fails and VimTeX still doesn't load, scroll down four bullet points and see if the long bullet point about overriding VimTeX with a user-defined filetype plugin applies to you.
+  If that fails and VimTeX still doesn't load, scroll down to this article's [Appendix](#appendix-troubleshooting-failed-vimtex-loading) and see if problem of overriding VimTeX with a user-defined filetype plugin applies to you.
   If *that* fails, turn to the Internet for help.

 - The VimTeX documentation, accessed in Vim with `:help vimtex`, is your friend.